 First, make sure you align with the reserve study firm when it comes to your financials.
-How they view your financials should align with how your association manages them.
-If they look at your financials differently than you do now, that may lead to significant challenges later.
+The way they view your financials should line up with how your association manages financials.
+If they look at your financials differently than you now, that may lead to significant challenges later.

-How do you ensure the reserve study firm understands your financials?
-Kim Pinillos, Vice President at FirstService Residential said, “Start by providing the firm with your current study and your complete reserve cash balance, so they have accurate numbers from the very beginning.
-By giving them this information at the start of the process, you’ll be on the same page, and the study will be more valuable in the long run.”
+How do you make sure the reserve study firm understands your financials?
+Maureen Connolly, client accounting business partner, said, “Provide the firm with your current study and your full reserve cash balance to ensure that they have accurate numbers from the beginning.
+Giving them this information at the beginning of the process will ensure you're on the same page.”

-- Provide an overview of your association.
-A reserve study firm will need information about your building or community, including the age, type, square footage, number of units, amenities, maintenance records, and the age of all mechanical components.
-Letting the firm know what repairs have been done is especially helpful – what was done, when, and what it cost.
-This will enable them to account for it in reserves.
-This process also helps ensure that the firm’s estimates are reasonable – not underestimated or overestimated.
+Any reserve study firm is going to need basic information about your building or community: age, type, square footage, number of units, amenities, maintenance records, age of all mechanical components and any repairs or replacements you’ve already made.
+Letting the firm know what repairs have been done is especially important – what was done, when, and what it cost so that they can account for it in reserves.
+This process also helps ensure that the firm’s estimates are reasonable – not overestimated or underestimated.
 For example, if you recently paid $50,000 to paint your building, but the study assesses that it will cost $400,000 the next time, you may need to inquire as to why that’s the case.
-“Get in touch with a subject matter expert who can answer specific questions you may have about your community or building,” said Jeff Musselman, vice president at FirstService Residential.
-“It could be your manager or someone who previously served on the board.”
-Musselman also added that if the reserve firm does not ask lots of questions, you might not want to entrust them with your reserve study.

-- Prepare a list of questions.
-Be prepared to meet with reserve study firm representatives and have a list of questions ready.
+Be prepared to interview the reserve study firm representatives by having a list of questions ready to go.
 Standard information you’ll get from the firms may answer a lot of these questions.
 Once you know what you want to ask, set up your interview.
 Of course, you know to get the basics you’d ask of any vendor.
-Beyond that, here are a few additional questions you should ask.
+Beyond that, there are a few additional questions you’ll want answered.

 - What’s included in the reserve study price?
 It’s important to find out how many revisions the firm will make to the study before adding fees.
 Be clear on price and what actions will incur extra costs.

 - What will the study look like?
-Obtain sample copies of the firm’s reports.
+Get sample copies of the firm’s reports.
 Different associations prefer different formats, and you should be comfortable with theirs.
-Pinillos said, “A lot of firms don't include a meeting to review the reserve study with the board in their pricing structure.
-Make sure you include that so you have the opportunity to sit down with the reserve specialist to ask questions about the final report.”
+"Some firms don't include a reserve study review meeting in their pricing structure.
+Ensure you have one so you can sit down with the reserve specialist to ask questions about the final report.”

-- Compare and contrast.
-Identify everything you want from the firm and enter it into a spreadsheet.
+Spreadsheet lovers will take this one on happily.
+Create a matrix with everything you want on the columns and what the firms offer on the rows.
 Who comes in at or under your budget?
 Who will get the job done on your timeline (or sooner)?
 Which firm expects the same amount of board and management involvement that you want to provide?
-Once your spreadsheet is completed, it becomes a simple chart of pros and cons.
-Firms that don't meet your criteria are eliminated, and the others are contenders.
-You have all the tools to decide which firm is the right choice for your community.
+Once you have your matrix completed, it becomes a simple chart of pros and cons.
+Any firm that doesn’t meet your criteria gets dropped and the others are contenders.
+You have all the tools to make the call on which firm is the best for your community.